seven1240/trainer-studio-opensource/README.md

 # Overview

-A VoIP Developed in Qt, using libfreeswitch for the sip part.
+A VoIP client developed in Qt, using libfreeswitch for the sip part.

 It is designed to work with a *server* which speaks a private JSON protocol.
 However, the *server* code is too specific to our business logic to be opensourced.
 So, we only opensource the *client* part as a thank to the FreeSWITCH community.
 The code is straight forward and it's easy to take out of the socket( the JSON protocol) code or you can implement your own server - you can figure out the protocol by following the code and working flows described in doc/ .